 The advance of the technology ecosystem creates inherent maintenance costs, even if you write bug-free software.

 Most open source projects are the work of one contributor.
 One person has the problem, solves it, publishes the code, and attracts a few users.
 Sometimes they attract a crowd of users.
-As we'll discuss in Nurturing Contributors, growing a project from one contributor to two or more is the central struggle of open source.
+As we'll discuss in nurturing contributors attracting anyone else to the project and keeping them there is a constant struggle.

 When you create a new project that tries to do better than an old one, you decide not to increase the contributor base of the old project.
 Your contributions could have been the thing that gets that project over the hump, and the maintainer might have been planning on implementing something really similar but never got the time, and would have been overjoyed to accept you.

 This isn't meant to be a guilt-trip.
 Sometimes you need to create a new project, even if there's an existing one.
-The maintainer might not accept pull requests, or might have a big difference of opinion.
-You might be trying to learn.
+The maintainer might not readily accept pull requests, or might have a big difference of opinion.
+Or you might be trying to learn.

-But if your goal is to make the most impact, contributing to an existing project can be more effective than creating something new.
+But if your goal is to make the most impact, contributing is often more important and more effective than creating something new.

 Economically, we tend to think of sellers & buyers, customers & businesses, exchanges of value.
 Physical goods have per-unit costs that often make up a large part of the total cost of production.
 Even with the sunk costs of the factory finished, there's a big difference between building one car and building two.